Lovegiver/ReactivePipeline/src/README.md.md

 Nevertheless, these methods / objects are not the only ones that are required to build a reactive app.
 So the second part of this README will present you all the objects needed to make this API complete and working.

-## How things may happen
+## How things may happen, how it will work

 Most of the time, we use to design and build apps containing methods which are triggered sequencialy in a very procedural way.
+This can be represented by a straight line of processing operations.
-This can be represented by a straight line of processing operations
+But we can also imagine a tree of operations

 ## Objects from ReactiveContext